Trusted New York slip & fall lawyers with decades of experience

 Other factors that may be taken into account include lost wages, future medical expenses, and pain and suffering.
 In order to determine the potential value of your case, it's important to speak with an experienced slip and fall lawyer who can evaluate your situation and provide you with an estimate.

-Recent slip and fall awards include:
+Our recent slip and fall settlements and trial verdicts include:

 - $1,800,000 Worksite Fall Injury